Bolton Interchange: Electrification

 Another 15 day blockade took place between 12 and 27 August 2017, to permit further work at the station including the reinstatement of platform 5, erecting a new footbridge, installation of overhead wiring and signalling upgrades.
 Buses replaced trains on most routes, with through services diverted via or Wigan North Western.
 The work was completed on schedule on 28 August, but the line towards Manchester remained closed following the work due to an embankment collapse and bridge damage at Moses Gate, caused by a burst water main.
 As a result, the only service running was that to and from Blackburn, with other trains diverted away and replacement bus services to Manchester, Wigan and Preston in place.
 The line reopened to traffic on 6 September 2017, upon completion of the repairs to the bridge supports and embankment; normal working resumed on all routes.

 The electrification work at the station was due to be completed in time for the December 2017 timetable change, which would have seen a major revamp of the service pattern in operation.
 The work however fell well behind schedule, with Network Rail admitting in January 2018 that the work would not even be completed in time for the next timetable change in May.
 This was due to unexpected problems with poor ground conditions in several locations, which meant that some 200 masts for the overhead wires could not be installed as planned.
 In order to complete the remaining work by the end of the year (both piling for the masts and the actual wiring), further weekend blockades were imposed by Network Rail, which were expected to continue until November 2018 (along with a nine-day line closure in late August).
 The planned timetable revamp, including the return of trains to Glasgow Central and Edinburgh Waverley with through services to south Manchester and Cheshire, also had to be postponed until May 2019; this was because many of these improvements were dependent on the availability of electric rolling stock.

 The first overnight electric test trains ran successfully in December 2018.
 Services commenced on 11 February 2019 with electric multiple units.

 Services

-The typical off-peak service in trains per hour (tph) is:
+Bolton is served by two train operating companies; the typical off-peak service in trains per hour/day (tph/tpd) is: